park-holidays-uk/pagebuilder/README.md

 ## Known Issues

-* If an element with a style associated to it is copied, both copies of the element refer to same style, preventing the elements being styled differently. - *Temporary solution would be to disable copying of elements*
 * When text blocks are emptied, after text is re-entered, the text or the block is duplicated.
-* When the trait *Checked* is changed for checkboxes and radion buttons, the prevent-default breaks for those elements.
 * Sometimes when canvas is loaded, some content or blocks are missing (although the content is in DB).
 Refreshing page seems to restore them.
-* Dragging blocks into the canvas (BODY) causes the block to be duplicated and deleting one deletes both.
+* Dragging blocks into the canvas (BODY) causes the block to be appear duplicated, but it is only vision ghosting.
 * Some blocks are randomly unable to be dropped into droppable components (elements).